 The chips originated within the Roman army, and have been used ever since.
 Roman soldiers, when returning from battle, were given a coin as a token of appreciation for their service.
 The coins did have monetary value, but most soldiers kept them for sentimental value.
 The practice has been in place ever since.

 Challenge coins have also been used in neighborhoods where law enforcement is not trusted, in order to bridge the divide between the residents and the police officers.
-They have been proven to be successful.

 The goal of challenge coins is to get to the highest level, which would be that of the president.
 Cooker has received challenge coins during his career, the highest being from a cabinet member, the Secretary of Transportation under President Obama, Anthony Foxx.
 Cooker received this for working Foxx’s security detail.